nguyensjsu/sp19-281-whales/TeamHackathonProjectJournal.md

 3. Schema design
 4. Decided the scalable factors in the project.
 5. Discussed about a possible "Wow factor" enhancement - Using gRPC and Protobuf instead of REST APIs and JSON marshalling for improving the performance of communication between microservices.
+6. Decided about meeting every 3-4 days and not daily from now

 #### 04/14/2019 to 04/16/2019
 Having understood the microservices [Login/SignUp, Payment, Transaction History and Clipper Menu] to be created, all of us spent a couple of days to brainstorm about the following aspects: